kartavya-asu/CTF_LeaderBoard/README.md

 - Navigate to http://localhost:5173/ to access the application.
 - Click on the "Start" button to begin participating in challenges.
+- Enter user name and cipher code (set by Admin) and click play to start the challenge
 - Use the "Show Hint" button if you need a hint for a challenge.
 Remember, using a hint deducts points.
 - Submit your answers to challenges and view your updated rank on the leaderboard.